Synthesis-Collective/SynBookSmart/README.md

 # SynBookSmart
 A configurable Synthesis patcher to label books that teach skills.

+This will work on any book from any mod that uses the "Teaches Skill" DATA flag.

 ## Settings
 All settings can be configured inside the Synthesis app.